 “They create pellets specifically for your bird type and they are nutritionally complete, so those pellets should be about 70% of your cockatiel intake,” she said.

-Apart from pellets, the other 30 percent of your cockatiel’s diet can consist of tiny quantities of new fruits and vegetables as well as seeds as treats (they have too much fat in them to be deemed a regular source of food).
-“Cockatiels have elevated demands for vitamin A, so bell peppers, carrots, sweet potatoes, and vegetables are good to feed your bird in tiny amounts,” said Hess.
+Aside from pellets, the remaining 30% of your cockatiel’s diet can include small amounts of new fruits and vegetables, as well as seeds as treats (which contain too much fat to be considered a normal source of food).
+“Cockatiels have elevated demands for vitamin A, so bell peppers, carrots, sweet potatoes, and vegetables are good to feed your bird in tiny amounts,” Hess told me.

-Steer clear of avocados and onions that can be poisonous to birds, and with salt, chocolate, or caffeine.
-If in doubt, ask your vet for something fresh before feeding your bird.
-Also remember that your bird is likely to graze all day long, which is fine, but at the end of the day, be sure to remove any fruits or vegetables left behind that may grow stale in the cage.
+Avoid avocados and onions, both of which can be harmful to birds, as well as anything containing salt, chocolate, or caffeine.
+If you’re unsure, contact your veterinarian for something fresh to feed your bird.
+Also, keep in mind that your bird will most likely graze all day, which is OK; however, at the end of the day, remove any fruits or vegetables that may have grown stale in the cage.

 Grooming